awsdocs/amazon-kendra-developer-guide/doc_source/custom-document-enrichment.md

 }
 ```

-Your altered document is uploaded to your S3 bucket\.
+Your altered document is uploaded to your Amazon S3 bucket\.
 The altered document must follow the format shown in [Structured document format](#structured-document-format)\.

 ### Structured document format<a name="structured-document-format"></a>

-Amazon Kendra uploads your structured document to the given S3 bucket\.
+Amazon Kendra uploads your structured document to the given Amazon S3 bucket\.
 The structured document follows this format:

 ```
 Kendra document

 {
-   "text_content": <TextContent>
+   "textContent": <TextContent>
 }

 TextContent